 But then the citizens, now mixed with Campi, with the Certaldo, and with the Figline, were pure down to the humblest artisan.

 It is interesting, as we struggle with immigration in a global world, to consider that for Dante the impurity that corrupted Florence, the “confusion de le persone” (mingling of the populations [Par.
-16.67]) that he so deplores, was a result of influx from rural areas still well within the province of Tuscany, some that we would now consider Florentine suburbs.
-Certaldo in verse 50 is the town where Boccaccio was born.
+16.67]) that he so deplores, was a result of influx from rural areas that are still well within the province of Tuscany.
+Indeed, most of these areas we would now consider Florentine suburbs.
+Certaldo, in verse 50, is the town where Boccaccio was born.

 Se tu riguardi Luni e Orbisaglia come sono ite, e come se ne vanno di retro ad esse Chiusi e Sinigaglia, udir come le schiatte si disfanno non ti parrà nova cosa né forte, poscia che le cittadi termine hanno.
 Le vostre cose tutte hanno lor morte, sì come voi; ma celasi in alcuna che dura molto, e le vite son corte.
 (Par.
 16.73-81)